 The first one is the vibration absorbers that some brands have recently released.
 It seems to do the job in most cases.
 There are always exceptions but it seems to work.
 The problem is that you have to spend between 20 and 35 euros more.

-Passing 100 euros for a Smartphone support it starts to be expensive.
-This is the case with Quadlock or SP Connect to name but two.
+Going over 100 euros for a Smartphone support is getting expensive.
+This is the case with Quadlock or Sp connect to name a few.

 The second option?

 Opt for a flexible silicone support that will absorb some of the vibrations coupled with a flexible sleeve and that will, among other things, give a little movement (imperceptible to the naked eye) to the smartphone.

 That's what we've been working on at Shapeheart.
 We have done a lot of tests and all the results are explained here if you want to go deeper into the numbers.